 Changing Your Beneficiary Designation

-Complete a Sun Life Change of Records Form to update your primary and/or contingent beneficiary information and submit the form to Sun Life Financial.
+Complete a Sun Life Change of Records Form to update your primary and/or contingent beneficiary information and submit the form to Sun Life.

 By completing a Change of Records Form, all previous beneficiary designations will be revoked.
 Therefore, all sections relating to beneficiary designations must be completed.

-To confirm the change, your beneficiary information is available by signing into mysunlife.ca/ubcfpp, then select my financial centre > Quick Links > Beneficiary info.
+To confirm the change, your beneficiary information is available by signing into mysunlife.ca/ubcfpp, then under Investments, select Manage plan > my plan > Make a change > Manage beneficiaries.
 Your quarterly statement of account also confirms your beneficiary information.

 In the Event of Death

-In the event of your death, if your primary and contingent beneficiaries pre-deceases you, the proceeds will be paid to your estate.
+In the event of your death, if your primary and contingent beneficiaries pre-decease you, the proceeds will be paid to your estate.